Philadelphia Birth Injury Attorney

 When a child’s birth injury leads to permanent disability, families face not only emotional devastation, but the overwhelming medical and therapeutic expenses required just to provide their child with a future.

 The Philadelphia birth injury attorneys at Wapner Newman know how tough times are for families in this situation.
-We’ve helped several families in Pennsylvania get the payment they need to cope with their child’s needs.
+We’ve helped families all over PA and NJ get the resources they need to cope with their child’s needs.

 While not all birth injuries are the result of medical malpractice, preventable errors during pregnancy and delivery happen more often than many people realize.
 If a newborn child has been injured because of a medical professional’s mistake or negligence, there is no reason the child should be denied the financial help and medical resources they deserve.

 We want to help you hold negligent healthcare providers accountable for the harm they’ve caused your child.
 You deserve compensation that gives you the opportunity to offer your child a normal life.
-Contact us to schedule a free consultation with our birth injury attorneys helping clients throughout PA and NJ.
+Contact our birth injury attorney to schedule a free consultation with our birth injury attorneys helping clients throughout PA and NJ.

 Here are a few examples of injuries suffered during birth:

 - Cerebral palsy